Understanding Military Retirement Pay

-Very important note: A little-known provision of the law, changed in 1980, states that if you are a commissioned officer or an enlisted with prior commissioned service, you must have at least 10 years of commissioned service to retire at your commissioned rank.
+If you are a commissioned officer or an enlisted with prior commissioned service, you must have at least 10 years of commissioned service to retire at your commissioned rank.
 If you have less than 10 years of commissioned service, and voluntarily retire, you retire at your enlisted rank, and only the highest 36 months of active duty enlisted base pay counts for retirement computation.
-The Service Secretary can waive this to 8 years.
-Note: The secretarial waiver authority expired on December 31, 2001.

-Just in case things aren't confusing enough, there is a third retirement system for individuals who joined the military on or after August 1, 1986.
+There is a third retirement system for anyone who joined the military on or after August 1, 1986.

-If they elect the "REDUX" system, The factor is determined by taking 2 ½ percent times your years of service then reduce that factor by 1 percent point for each year less than 30 years.
-Using the same examples, as above, a person with 22 years of active duty service would retire at 47 percent of the average of their highest 36 months of base pay.
+If they elect the "REDUX" system, the factor is determined by taking 2 1/2 percent times your years of service then reducing that factor by 1 percent point for each year less than 30 years.
+Using the same examples as above, a person with 22 years of active duty service would retire at 47 percent of the average of their highest 36 months of base pay.
 The "REDUX" ends at age 62, and the individual then begins to receive his/her "normal" retirement pay.

 Additionally, folks who elect "REDUX" will have their annual cost of living allowance reduced by 1 percent.
 At age 62, those percentage points are added back to the retired pay, however.